ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 3. Allowing multiple ways to discover policy introduces unacceptable ambiguity into the DMARC evaluation algorithm in terms of which policy is to be applied and when.

+##  Domain Existence Test {#domain-existence-test}

+The presence of the "np" tag in this specification seemingly implies that there should be an agreed-upon standard for determining a domain's existence.

+Since the DMARC protocol is one that applies to email, one might think that the definition of resolvable in [@RFC5321] applies.
+That is, names must resolve to MX Resource Records (RRs), A RRs, or AAAA RRs in order to be deemed resolvable and therefore exist in the DNS.
+This is also consistent with the process documented in [@RFC5617] (ADSP), and is a common practice among MTA operators to determine whether or not to accept a mail message before performing other more expensive processing.

+The DMARC protocol makes no such requirement for the existence of specific DNS RRs in order for a domain to exist; instead, if any RR exists for a domain, then the domain exists.
+To use the terminology from [@RFC2308], an "NXDOMAIN" response (rcode "Name Error") to a DNS query means that the domain name does not exist, while a "NODATA" response (rcode "NOERROR") means that the given resource record type queried for does not exist, but the domain name does.

+Furthermore, in keeping with [@RFC8020], if a query for a name returns NXDOMAIN, then not only does the name not exist, every name below it in the DNS hierarchy also does not exist.

 ##  Issues with ADSP in Operation {#issues-with-adsp-in-operation}